SnakeBite94/InteractionFix/README.md

 ### Features:
 - Enables the game to run in background.
 - Mouse lock is disabled when ingame cusror is visible.
 - Bypassed cursor movement smoothing.
-Game cursor position is the same as system cursor position, but the cursor is still rendered by the game and therefore can be inaccurate when on low fps
+Game cursor position is the same as system cursor position, but the cursor is still rendered by the game and therefore may lag at low fps
 - Start straight to main menu (needs UMM configuration change - see below)
 - Pause menu key toggle (ESC), inventory key toggle (I)
 - Inventory/Warehouse/Shop hotkeys
   - R - Sell Parts
-  - Y/Z - Switch to previous / next category
   - F - Focus search
+  - Mouse side buttons Forward and Back
+    - In shop, go forward (last opened shop) and back (homepage)
+    - In Inventory / Warehouse - switch category

 ### Known issues:
-- Closing inventory by ESC and opening it back by I is weird, needs 2 key presses
 - F to focus search in shop does not work

 ### How to use